 When the Community Centre opened on 10th January 1959 there were few to rival it in our region.

-In 2021 the same can still be said of the Centre.
-For the last 61 years the Centre has served many people from the ages of 0 to 90 and beyond.
+For 64 years the Centre has served people from the ages of 0 to 90 and beyond.

-It would be impossible to count how many parties and games of Bingo and Whist have been had or played here over the last 60 years, but what we are proud to say is, that despite reaching its half century, they show no sign of stopping.
+It would be impossible to count the number of parties, games of Bingo and Whist which have been played there over the last 64 years, we are proud to say that despite achieving over half a century of service, it continues to be an important part of the community.

 The first wedding held at the Community Centre